New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Stoma Protectors

 Hard or semi-rigid covers worn over the stoma area to protect against accidental bumps and impact.
-Ideal for active lifestyles, contact sports, work environments, and sleeping on your stomach.
+Ideal for active lifestyles, contact sports, and sleeping on your stomach.

 Barrier Rings & Paste

 Moldable rings that create a custom seal between the stoma and wafer, preventing leaks and protecting skin.
-Particularly helpful for uneven skin surfaces or stomas that are flush or retracted.
+Particularly helpful for uneven skin surfaces.

 Ostomy Wraps & Underwear